 So what’s the solution to value pricing accounting services?
 Finding easy ways to increase your self-esteem!

 We are not saying improving your self-esteem is easy, as low self-esteem is often associated with mental health issues such as depression which may need medical advice or a clinical solution to improve.
 We are saying it is worth the effort, however.

-To give you an example of the “rewards” of self-improvement, one of my previous clients, Mohammed took years to build his confidence to move away from bargain-basement pricing (which resulted in a lot of low-fee-paying clients that restricted his resources and time) to price his services for what he was really worth.
+Here's an example of the “rewards” of self-improvement.
+One of my previous clients, Mohammed took years to build his confidence to move away from bargain-basement pricing (which resulted in a lot of low-fee-paying clients that restricted his resources and time) to price his services for what he was really worth.
 As a result of this newfound confidence, and requoting for his existing clients, over 12 months he was able to ditch half of his clients but actually increase his actual net profit by 50%!
-(Read – 10 signs that it is time to raise your accountancy rates)
+(Read - 10 signs that it is time to raise your accountancy rates)